bhrcoder/master/README.md

 # dynamic_custom_theme

 A new Flutter plugin for Custom Dynamic Themes.
-This Supports both iOS and Android.
+This package will help your application to build a Dynamic Custom Theme, You can add multiple custom Theme,Colors,Font,Background, etc. This Supports both iOS and Android.

 ## Getting Started

 To use this plugin, add `dynamic_custom_theme` as a dependency in your pubspec.yaml file.
 You can add multiple custom theme by adding in DynamicTheme class.

-### First
-Create class first. this will be located to your global page.
+### Create class first. this will be located to your global page.
 ```dart
 /// Import this
 import 'package:dynamic_custom_theme/dynamic_custom_theme.dart';